The New England Journal of Medicine August 27, 2015

 Setting

-Population Patients with permanent or paroxysmal atrial fibrillation or flutter receiving long-term warfarin therapy who required temporary interruption for an elective procedure or surgery and had at least one CHADS2 risk factor.
+Population Adults with atrial fibrillation or flutter receiving warfarin for ≥3 months (CHADS2 score ≥1) who required temporary interruption of anticoagulation for an elective invasive procedure or surgery.

-Outcome Composite of arterial thromboembolism (stroke, transient ischemic attack, or systemic embolism) and major bleeding.
+Outcome Composite of arterial thromboembolism (stroke, systemic embolism, or transient ischemic attack) and major bleeding at 30 days.

 Study Limitations